isyuricunha/mass-commenting-on-friendly-steam-profile/readme.md

 - If I don't use `%s`, it just posts the same text to everyone.

 ## Rate limiting and delays
-- It uses a fixed 6-second delay between comments.
+- The panel uses a delay value in milliseconds (default: 6000ms).
 - This is conservative to reduce the chance of temporary blocks or errors.
 - If I'm posting to a lot of friends, it will take a while.
 That's intentional and safer.